michaeljscript/next-restore-scroll-position/README.md

 }
 ```

-**If your app limits content scrolling within a particular DOM element only, rather than allowing normal full window scrolling, you can pass the scrollAreaId property **
+**If your app limits content scrolling to a particular DOM element**
+When only a portion of the page scrolls, rather than normal full window scrolling, you can pass the `scrollAreaId` property

 scrollAreaId is the id of the element that scrolls.
-If you have a div with id="divThatScrolls", you would pass scrollAreaId="divThatScrolls"
+If you have a div with `id="divThatScrolls"`, you would pass scrollAreaId="divThatScrolls as in the following example."

 ```js
 import { useScrollRestoration } from 'next-restore-scroll-position';